HCS Score

 Gambling and Betting — ✅ Passed.
 No gambling mechanism exists.

 Guaranteed Interest — ✅ Passed.
-No guaranteed interest obligations.
+No guaranteed interest obligations in the token structure or network design.

 Synthetic Interest Products — ✅ Passed.
-No synthetic interest instruments.
+STABLE is a governance and utility token with no synthetic interest structure.

 No red line violations were found.
-Stable is fully eligible for HCS scoring.
+STABLE is fully eligible for HCS scoring.

 Stable is scored across 7 Shariah principles with a total of 100 points.

-On Utility and Real Use, weighted at 10%, Stable scores a perfect 10 out of 10.
+On Utility and Real Use, weighted at 10%, STABLE scores a perfect 10 out of 10.
 Genuine payment and settlement utility with institutional adoption potential in a clear and well-identified market need.

 Overall HCS Score: 87 out of 100 — Halal

-Before investing in Stable, ask yourself honestly:
+Before investing in Stable, ask yourself honestly.

 Stable (STABLE) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 87 out of 100.